 Do not set compressed-air pressure above 100-psig.
 Component damage can occur.

-- 1. Periodically check the compressed air components and replace compressed-air filter. - 2.
-Drain moisture following the manufacturer's instructions. - With the compressed-air supply ON, check the cleaning valves, solenoid valves, and tubing for leaks.
+- Periodically check the compressed air components 1. and replace compressed-air filters. - 2.
+Drain moisture following the manufacturer's instructions. - 3.
+With the compressed-air supply ON, check the cleaning valves, solenoid valves, and tubing for leaks.
 Replace as necessary.